tazama-lf/docs/Product/configuration-management.md

 ### Introduction

 A rule processor is a custom-built module that evaluates an incoming message according to its code.
 When a new rule processor is developed, the rule designer will specify both the input parameters for the rule, as well as the output results.
-Changes to these attributes can alter a rule processor’s behavior, and it is expected that these attributes are hosted in the rule configuration so that the rule processor behavior can be altered by updating the configuration instead of changing the rule processor code.
+Changes to these attributes can alter a rule processor's behavior, and it is expected that these attributes are hosted in the rule configuration so that the rule processor behavior can be altered by updating the configuration instead of changing the rule processor code.

 A rule processor configuration document typically contains the following information: